samuelwaller88/NFL-Coaching-Hiring-Practices/Ethics-Project-Stats.md

     ##         avg  med standard_dev    iqr
     ## 1 0.1463333 0.14    0.1169581 0.1725

-I first looked at the amount of minority coaches before and after the Rooney Rule was implemented.
+I first looked at the number of minority coaches before and after the Rooney Rule was implemented.
 On average from 1990 to 2019, there were 4 minority coaches and 27 white coaches.
-The distribution of minority head coaches was skewed right by the all time high of 9 minority coaches in 2011, while the distribution of white coaches was nearly evenly distributed.
-After 2003 the amount of minority coaches increased, and the amount hasn’t been below 3 minority head coaches since the rule was first implemented.
-However, the high of 9 coaches in 2019 has not been sustainable.
+The distribution of minority head coaches was skewed right by the all time high of 9 minority coaches in 2011.
+After 2003, the amount of minority coaches increased, and the amount hasn’t been below 3 minority head coaches since the rule was first implemented.
+However, the high of 9 coaches in 2011 has not been sustainable.
 On average, the turnover rate of NFL head coaches was 0.22 (22%) and the distribution was normally distributed and somewhat spread out with a standard deviation of 0.0562.
 This means that in any given